vleni/Pantograph/README.md

 ```

 The REPL loop accepts commands as single-line JSON inputs and outputs either an
-`Error:` (indicating malformed command) or a json return value indicating the
+`Error:` (indicating malformed command) or a JSON return value indicating the
 result of a command execution.
 The command can be passed in one of two formats
 ```
 command { ... }